Best

 Variable

-There was quite a positive upswing in active residential listings in Ontario, which increased by 14% from January 2023 to 29,825 – the highest number of active listings in five years for January.
-Meanwhile, there were 19,363 new residential listings, an increase of 7.5% from January 2023 and the highest number of new listings for January in five years.
+There was quite a positive upswing in active residential listings in Ontario, which increased by 18% from February 2023 to 32,776 – the highest number of active listings in five years for February.
+Meanwhile, there were 24,824 new residential listings, an increase of 27% from February 2023.

-The sales-to-new-listings ratio (SNLR) in January 2024 was recorded at 49%.
+The sales-to-new-listings ratio (SNLR) in February 2024 was recorded at 51.5%.
 This ratio represents a balanced market, which has an SNLR of between 40% and 60%, and indicates that there is balanced buyer demand compared to seller supply in the housing market.
-While there is a steep drop from December 2023’s SNLR of 86%, December is usually a slow month for new listings.

 wahi map